 The contents of this kit are subject to change without notice.

-Copyright © 2022 Cloud Software Group Holdings, Inc. All rights reserved.
+Copyright © 2023 Cloud Software Group Holdings.
 This kit allows you to test your products for compatibility with XenServer products.
 Actual compatibility results may vary.
 The kit is not designed to test for all compatibility scenarios.
 Should you use the kit, you must not misrepresent the nature of the results to third parties.
 TO THE EXTENT PERMITTED BY APPLICABLE LAW, CITRIX MAKES AND YOU RECEIVE NO WARRANTIES OR CONDITIONS, EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND XENSERVER SPECIFICALLY DISCLAIMS WITH RESPECT TO THE KIT ANY CONDITIONS OF QUALITY, AVAILABILITY, RELIABILITY, BUGS OR ERRORS, AND ANY IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 YOU ASSUME THE RESPONSIBILITY FOR ANY INVESTMENTS MADE OR COSTS INCURRED TO ACHIEVE YOUR INTENDED RESULTS.
 TO THE EXTENT PERMITTED BY APPLICABLE LAW, XENSERVER SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, SPECIAL, CONSEQUENTIAL, INCIDENTAL, PUNITIVE OR OTHER DAMAGES (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF INCOME, LOSS OF OPPORTUNITY, LOST PROFITS OR ANY OTHER DAMAGES), HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, AND WHETHER OR NOT FOR NEGLIGENCE OR OTHERWISE, AND WHETHER OR NOT XENSERVER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.